Hôtel de Besenval: Only the best will do: An esthete and his connections to the world of fine arts

 Detail of Brongniart's plan for the nymphaeum with the now considered lost larger-than-life naiad, called La Source, on her oval-shaped pedestal, showing the gargoyle in the form of a bronze mascaron.

-It was also thanks to the contacts with the academy, contacts that he had established long before his appointment as an Honoraire Amateur, and the support of Alexandre-Théodore Brongniart, that the baron managed to get the celebrated sculptor Claude Michel to decorate his nymphaeum.
-Alexandre-Théodore Brongniart knew Claude Michel very well.
-The two had worked together before.
+It was also thanks to his contacts with the academy – established long before his appointment as an Honoraire Amateur – and to the support of Alexandre-Théodore Brongniart that the baron managed to persuade the celebrated sculptor Claude Michel to decorate his nymphaeum.
+Brongniart knew Michel very well, as the two had worked together previously.

 Amongst others, Claude Michel created four vases with relief decoration, each measuring 1.07 m and showing dancing satyrs, and two large reliefs with erotic scenes, each measuring 3.23 m x 1.03 m.
 All these decorative elements later formed part of the interior decoration of the entrance hall of the Château de Digoine in Palinges.
-The vases and the reliefs have been part of the collections of the Louvre since 1986 and 1987 respectively (today, plaster replicas of the reliefs can be seen in the entrance hall of the Château de Digoine).
+The vases and the reliefs have been part of the collections of the Louvre since 1986 and 1987, respectively (today, plaster replicas of the reliefs can be seen in the entrance hall of the Château de Digoine).
 The staircase of the nymphaeum was also decorated with a relief, described by Luc-Vincent Thiéry in 1787 as Women in the bath.
 This relief almost certainly corresponds to the relief still kept at the Château de Digoine, known as the Toilette of Venus.
 However, this relief is not attributed to Claude Michel.
 It is also not shown on Brogniart's very detailed design drawings.
 The Château de Digoine and the Hôtel de Besenval were simultaneously owned by the family de Moreton de Chabrillan and their descendants for over 100 years.

-"The staircase is distinguished by the accuracy of its steps.
-The seemingly floating staircase consists of steps carved into the stone and appears to float in the air without any support."
+"The staircase, distinguished by the precision of its steps, is carved from the very stone, and seems to float in the air, upheld by no visible support."